-Choreographer Crazy Smooth and composer Marc Hyland are looking forward to presenting the fruits of their joint creation.
-This will be danced by Crazy Smooth and the music will be performed by Simon Aldrich.
+Choreographer Crazy Smooth and composer Marc Hyland present the fruits of their joint creation.
+Danced by Crazy Smooth and music performed by Simon Aldrich.

 Choreographer : Crazy Smooth